 - In 1981, the Neonatal Care Unit opened and hospice program was introduced.

-- In 1994, a 48 million dollar expansion added a new emergency services facility, a 70-suite medical office building, a helicopter landing pad, a nondenominational chapel and the Atrium.
+- In 1994, a $48 million expansion added a new emergency services facility, a 70-suite medical office building, a helicopter landing pad, a nondenominational chapel and the Atrium.

 - Specialized centers opened, such as the Hirsch Cancer Center, the Helen and Ronald Ross Community and Education Center, and the Pediatric Unit in the Emergency Room.

 - In 2010, Hillcrest Hospital completed a $163 million project, adding 72 private rooms, 103 new beds, new surgical suites, a Level III Neonatal Intensive Care unit and doubling the size of the emergency room.

-- Renovation of the labor, delivery and postpartum areas began in 2011 and are scheduled to be complete in 2014.
+- Renovations to the labor, delivery and postpartum areas began in 2011 and are scheduled to be complete in 2014.